 EM_COMPILER_WRAPPER=gomacc emcc -c hello.c

-The Emscripten test suite (tests/runner.py) contains a number of good examples — large C/C++ projects that are built using their normal build systems as described above: freetype, openjpeg, zlib, bullet and poppler.
+The Emscripten test suite (test/runner.py) contains a number of good examples — large C/C++ projects that are built using their normal build systems as described above: freetype, openjpeg, zlib, bullet and poppler.

 It is also worth looking at the build scripts in the ammo.js project.